-Habitat - A place organisms are found in groupings defined by a set of common physical attributes (see diagram below).
+Habitat - A place organisms are found in groupings defined by a set of common physical attributes.

 Monsoon Vine Thicket Habitat - A type of rainforest ecosystem with patches of dense vegetation with the upper storey characterized by one or two semi-deciduous dominant trees.